Recognize an adjective when you find one.

 Stevie, a suck up who sits in the front row, has a thicker notebook than Nina, who never comes to class.

-The thinnest notebook belongs to Mike, a computer geek who scans all notes and handouts and saves them on the hard drive of his laptop.
+The thinnest notebook belongs to Mike, a computer geek who scans all notes and handouts and saves them in the cloud.

 You can form comparative adjectives two ways.
 You can add er to the end of the adjective, or you can use more or less before it.
 Do not, however, do both!
 You violate the rules of grammar if you claim that you are more taller, more smarter, or less faster than your older brother Fred.

 One-syllable adjectives generally take er at the end, as in these examples:

 Because Fuzz is a smaller cat than Buster, she loses the fights for tuna fish.